Merzasphor/MWSE/docs/source/lua/type/tes3magicEffect.rst

     The base magicka cost to use in calculations.

 `boltSoundEffects`_ (`string`_)
     Read-only.
-The sound path to the sound effect to use for target projectiles.
+The path to the sound effect to play for target projectiles.

+`boltVisualEffect`_ (`tes3physicalObject`_)
+    No description available.

 `canCastSelf`_ (`boolean`_)
     Access to the base flag that determines if this effect can be used with a range of self.